 How do I get to speak with someone at the Counseling Center?

-The Counseling Center has walk-in hours for initial contacts, questions, and concerns on Monday, Tuesday, Thursday, and Friday from 1:00–3:00 p.m.
+The Counseling Center has walk-in hours for initial contacts, questions, and concerns on Monday through Friday from 1:00 to 3:00 p.m.
 You can come to the Counseling Center at the Suites on Maple East, Room G31 (CHWB building) at that time.
 You may have to wait to see a counselor.
-If you would prefer to set up an appointment at a specific time, it is best to call us at 724-357-2621 and ask about an initial appointment time, or you can stop by Monday–Friday from 8:00 a.m.–4:30 p.m. and set up an appointment through our front desk.
+If you would prefer to set up an appointment at a specific time, it is best to call us at 724-357-2621 and ask about an initial appointment time, or you can stop by Monday–Friday from 8:00 a.m. to 4:30 p.m. and set up an appointment through our front desk.

 How much does counseling cost?